A Plethora of Platforms

 And then, there’s hosted private cloud.
 Could it be a game changer for companies who want control and flexibility without the massive costs of buying and maintaining your own hardware?
 We think so – we wouldn’t sell it if we didn’t believe in it!
 This solution provides a middle ground between traditional on-premises infrastructure and public cloud environments.

 Essentially, a hosted private cloud is a dedicated cloud infrastructure that’s managed by a third-party provider.
-It offers many benefits of a private cloud, like enhanced security and control, while eliminating the burden of managing the underlying hardware.
+It offers many benefits of a private cloud, like enhanced security and control, while eliminating the burden of managing the underlying hardware yourself.

 If you’re trying to balance cost-effectiveness with control over your IT infrastructure, hosted private cloud should be on your radar.
 In this post, we’ll delve into a cost-benefit analysis of hosted private cloud, comparing it to both on-premises and public cloud solutions.